studioocey/room-inventory/README.md

-hi this is my room inventory
+hi this is my room inventory.